Library Policies & Regulations

 All books leaving the stacks or reserve shelf must be checked out, no matter how short the duration of use.
 Neither faculty, students, or alumni is allowed to remove a book from the library without following the proper check-out procedure.
 The student handbook clearly states that taking books out of the stacks without checking them out is subject to disciplinary action.

-When a student does not follow the rules in the library, is not a responsible library patron, and does not communicate with the librarians, the librarian has the right to reduce the number of books allowed in circulation and even to restrict circulation privileges altogether.
+When a student does not follow the rules in the library, is not a responsible library patron, or does not communicate with the librarian, the librarian has the right to reduce the number of books allowed in circulation and even to restrict circulation privileges altogether.
 Abuse of the library includes, but is not limited to:

 - Failure to pay fines promptly

 - Failing to responding to emails